 What does it mean when a fictional hero takes a journey?
 Shares a meal?
 Gets drenched in a sudden rain shower?
-Often, there is much more going on in a novel or poem than is readily visible on the surface - a symbol, maybe, that remains elusive, or an unexpected twist on a character-and there's that sneaking suspicion that the deeper meaning of a literary text keeps escaping you.
-In this practical and amusing guide to literature, Thomas C. Foster shows how easy and gratifying it is to unlock those hidden truths, and to discover a world where a road leads to a quest; a shared meal may signify a communion; and rain, whether cleansing or destructive, is never just rain.
+Often, there is much more going on in a novel or poem than is readily visible on the surface-a symbol, maybe, that remains elusive, or an unexpected twist on a character-and there's that sneaking suspicion that the deeper meaning of a literary text keeps escaping you.
+In this practical and amusing guide to literature, Thomas C. Foster shows how easy it is to unlock those hidden truths, and to discover a world where a road leads to a quest; a shared meal may signify a communion; and rain, whether cleansing or destructive, is never just rain.
 Ranging from major themes to literary models, narrative devices, and form, How to Read Literature Like a Professor is the perfect companion for making your reading experience more enriching, satisfying, and fun.
 (From the Publisher)

 As you read, keep a double-entry response journal.
 Use standard notebook paper or a spiral composition notebook for your journal; you may handwrite it (in ink) since you are responding as you read.
-Draw a line down the middle of a page and then use the left column to record one of the author's assertions (strongly stated opinions or claims) and the right column to offer your response to that assertion.
-Quote the assertion exactly, noting the page number in correct parenthetical MLA documentation form.
-By book's end, you should have four assertions and accompanying responses.
+Draw a line down the middle of a page, and then use the left column to record one of the author's assertions (strongly stated opinions or claims) and the right column to offer your response to that assertion.
+Quote the assertion exactly, nothing the page number in correct parenthetical MLA documentation form.
+By book's end, you should have four (4) assertions and accompanying responses.
 Make sure you choose assertions from various sections of the book.

 Your response, not a summary of the passage, expresses what you are thinking as you read the passage.
 What does it reflect about the author?
 What does it remind you of?
 How does it make you feel?
-How does it go about influencing your thinking?
+How does it influence your thinking?
 What reaction do you have to the assertion?
 What does the passage contribute to the book?
+Responses should be at least 75-100 words each (minimum-you may always go over).